pyronaur/easy-photography-portfolio/README.md

-### Developed for Extensibility

-Out of the box Photography Portfolio is built using Masonry Layout (think Pinterest).
-Quite simply - it's the layout most easily portable to any website layout while keeping the feel of the brand.

-**Warning**: Strong developer language ahead.

-For some, a masonry layout might not be enough, it sure isn't enough for our Photography WordPress themes, because of that, this plugin is packed with Actions and Filters.
-Not only in PHP, but also the JavaScript side.

-You can easily extend the plugin with your own custom archive and single-view layouts.
-Customization is easy as Photography Portfolio plugin templates are based on `get_template_part()` function, similar to the way WooCommerce plugin has a custom template function.
-That brings a lot of customization power to the table.
-Pick any part of the view, and either append template parts, or completely rewrite them for either a specific layout or for all layouts.

-The JavaScript side is also very opinionated and easily extensible.
-You can use filters and actions to either modify the existing functionality, for example modifying the core masonry layout just a bit, or completely initialize a brand new layout (like Packery or Horizontal Scroll).
-If you decide to build a custom view, you can utilize the existing JavaScript hook structure to let the plugin handle all the little things for you.

 ### WordPress Themes
 We also build premium [WordPress themes for Photographers](https://colormelon.com).
 Have a look at our *Portfolio* and maybe you fall in love with one of them!